 “Yes.”
 She curtly answered.
 “But we need to be.”

 The bottom line was, Julia and I have our own traveling style that does not fit everyone.
 We were lucky to find a great traveling partner in each other, someone with similar interests and matching views on travel.
-We both like to hit the ground literally running in a new country, cramming in as many attractions as the length of the day allows, while often taking impossibly long time in museums and historical sights, quick eating breaks, and very early starts to each day.
+We both like to hit the ground literally running in a new country, cramming in as many attractions as the length of the day allows, while often taking an impossibly long time in museums and historical sights, quick eating breaks, and very early starts to each day.
 We also share the same philosophy of not spending too much on our accommodations but splurging on experiences.
 We’ve previously had some spectacularly disastrous trips that stemmed from taking on extra people who didn’t understand our travel style and resulted in irritated companions and almost ruined vacations.
-One of Julia’s first trips to Europe included a friend who had been to Europe a dozen times before and was bored with running around sight-seeing.
+One of Julia’s first trips to Europe included a friend who had been to Europe a dozen times before and was bored with running around sightseeing.
 He insisted on leisurely strolling around, spending an inordinate amount of time in pubs, and ignoring local landmarks.
 By the middle of the trip, Julia was contemplating murder-suicide.
 Another friend tagged along with us to South Carolina and drove us insane by constant complaining and his overly picky eating style (which is a very gentle way to describe his outright refusal to eat anything outside of fried chicken and fries.)
-Also, the more people you add to the traveling group, the more difficult it becomes to coordinate everyone regardless how well you get along with these people at home.
-It’s easy to wreck a friendship when you are stuck with each other almost 24 hours a day for two weeks and last thing we wanted was to lose Ayala.
+Also, the more people you add to the traveling group, the more difficult it becomes to coordinate everyone regardless of how well you get along with these people at home.
+It’s easy to wreck a friendship when you are stuck with each other almost 24 hours a day for two weeks and the last thing we wanted was to lose Ayala.

 “Do you, guys, just want to go to Argentina without me to visit my relatives?”
 Ayala joked.